 Dining is, stereotypically, a big deal on cruises, and it’s no different on a Disney Cruise.
 Even knowing that food is almost entirely included, it still seems to cause some people stress (maybe it’s because you feel like you’re trapped with no other choices).
 But just look at the options.
 I think you’ll agree that there’s something for everyone.

-There are two dinner settings every night.
+There are two dinner seatings every night.
 You can select your seating, but once chosen, you usually can’t switch.
 And, in fact, you probably won’t want to once you form a relationship with your waitstaff.
 They follow you from restaurant to restaurant each night and actually do learn your preferences.
 But there are a lot of other dining options on board, from the traditional buffets expected on a cruise all the way to included room service.
 Your bonus secret is that the Mickey Premium ice cream bars (vanilla ice cream shaped like a Mickey head, dipped in chocolate) are available on board at no charge.
 Yes, free!
 You can get them as desert, or call room service to bring you a few.

+I mentioned excursions in more detail on the On Board section of the guide.
 Depending on your specific cruise, you’ll have your choice of more than a dozen shore excursions at each port.
 From tours of the local area, to things highly-specialized for the region you’re in (dog sledding in Alaska, scuba diving in the Caribbean, etc), you will have ample opportunity to do fun things at each stop.

 But these excursions can be incredibly pricey.
 And if you’re familiar with the area you’re going to, it’s true that you’d be able to find cheaper versions of the exact same thing.
 But here’s the catch.
 If you’re late getting back to the boat and you’re not on a Disney-arranged excursion, the boat probably isn’t waiting for you.
 Yup, things work on a pretty tight time schedule and the ONLY reason the boat might wait for someone is if Disney is to blame in some way.
 So for that reason alone, it’s worth the extra money to book the excursion via Disney.